 When will universities reopen again?

-As the UK government announced on 4 January 2021, we have entered into third national lockdown, with continuing closure of schools, colleges, and universities.
-The Prime Minister has announced that there will be no face-to-face learning for the majority of students and pupils until 8 March at the earliest.
-Since the mass movement of students from the UK and overseas could pose a great risk for virus transmission, HE providers are asked to restrict students from returning to face-to-face education and also aiming to reduce the numbers needing to access university facilities.
+As the UK government announced on 4 January 2021, we have entered a third national lockdown, with continuing closure of schools, colleges, and universities.
+The Prime Minister confirmed that there will be no face-to-face learning for the majority of students and pupils until 8 March at the earliest.
+Since the mass movement of students from the UK and overseas could pose a significant risk for virus transmission, HE providers are asked to restrict students from returning to face-to-face education and to reduce the number of people accessing university facilities.

 Who can return to university?

-According to the government, the priority is to get students back into face-to-face teaching, thus, only students on the following areas would be able to return to university:
+According to the government, the priority is to get students back into face-to-face teaching.
+Only students on the following courses are permitted to return to campus:

 1. Medicine and dentistry